MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 36 :

+Last week,I was preparing for the interviews.
+I succeeded in the exam of IBM Of Predictive Analytics Modeler الحمدلله.
+This week I'll continue studying for the interviews and I'll start a specialization in Coursera about Datawarehousing.

 # Week 35 : Wohoooooooooo

 We've finally finished our lectures at ITI.
 I'm extremely happy by this journey.